 All of the programmes except for the Environmental Adaptive Run include the delivery of AFF-NGW-WRZ3-1068: Runley Wood (AMP7 LGS Borehole) and AFF-NGW-WRZ3-1053: Kings Walden.
 Both of these schemes are identified through the assessment as having the potential for a moderate negative effect on SEA objectives relating to WFD status and surface and groundwater levels/ flows.
-This was informed by the WFD assessment for the rdWRMP19, which identifies that the groundwater abstractions may influence local water balance in Woburn Sands groundwater body depending on extent of confined Lower Greensand (LGS) abstraction influence.
+This was informed by the WFD assessment for the fWRMP19, which identifies that the groundwater abstractions may influence local water balance in Woburn Sands groundwater body depending on extent of confined Lower Greensand (LGS) abstraction influence.

 All of the programmes select the delivery of AFF-NGW-WRZ3-1068: Runley Wood (AMP7 LGS Borehole) first and then AFF-NGW-WRZ3-1053: Kings Walden shortly after in the following AMP.
-The

-Supply-side Challenging Future Adaptive programme proposes the earliest delivery of AFF-NGW-WRZ3-1068: Runley Wood (AMP7 LGS Borehole)) in AMP7.
-Four programmes propose it for delivery in AMP8 (Expected Future, Demand-side challenging, AD_2 and AD_3), two in AMP10 (AD_1 and Optimistic) and one in AMP12 (Aspirational).
-The early delivery of the schemes through the Supply-side Challenging Future Adaptive programme restricts the amount of time available for further investigative work and assessment.
+The Supply-side Challenging Future Adaptive programme proposes the earliest delivery of AFF-NGW-WRZ3-1068: Runley Wood (AMP7 LGS Borehole)) in AMP7.
+Six programmes propose it for delivery in AMP8 (Expected Future, High Growth Future, Aspirational Future, Optimistic Future, AD_2 and AD_3), two in AMP10 (AD_1 and Optimistic) and one in AMP10 (AD_1).
+The early delivery of the schemes through the Supply-side Challenging Future programme restricts the amount of time available for further investigative work and assessment.

 The assessment found that there is the potential for a moderate negative effect against SEA objectives relating to WFD status and surface and groundwater levels/ flows for AFF-NGW-WRZ4-0624: Canal & River Trust and GSK Slough Boreholes.
 All of the programmes except the Environmental Adaptive Run include the delivery of AFF-NGW-WRZ4-0624: Canal & River Trust and GSK Slough Boreholes.
 The earliest delivery is proposed through the Supply-side Challenging programme in AMP8.
-Two programmes propose it for delivery in AMP10 (Expected Future and Demand-side challenging), four in AMP11 (AD_1, AD_2, AD_3 and Optimistic) and one in AMP14 (Aspirational).
+Four programmes propose it for delivery in AMP11 (AD_1, Expected Future, AD_2 and AD_3), one in AMP12 (Optimistic Future) and two in AMP14 (Aspirational and High Growth Futures).

 The assessment identified potential issues and uncertainties in relation to AFF-RES-WRZ4-0832: Brent Reservoir.
 During operation the scheme proposes the release of water from the Brent Reservoir, which is also a SSSI.
 More detailed hydrological investigations need to be carried out in order to determine the extent and frequency of drawdown as a result of this scheme and how the hydrological conditions affect the wetland habitats and birds they support.
-Six of the programmes include AFF-RES-WRZ4-0832: Brent Reservoir, with four proposing it for delivery in AMP9 (Expected Future, Demand-side challenging, AD_2 and AD_3), one in AMP11 (AD_1) and in AMP13 (Aspirational).
-The three remaining programmes (Supply-side challenging, Optimistic and Environmental) do not include this scheme.
-Given that the earliest this scheme is proposed for delivery is AMP9, it is considered that there is sufficient time to investigate this issue further.
+All of the programmes except the Environmental Adaptive Run include the delivery of AFF-RES-WRZ4-0832: Brent Reservoir.
+The earliest delivery is proposed through AD_2 and AD_3 in AMP9 with the Expected Future and High Growth Future proposing delivery in AMP10.
+The Supply-side Challenging Future proposes the latest delivery in AMP18.
+The Environmental Adaptive Future does not include the scheme.
+Given that the earliest this scheme is proposed for delivery is AMP9, it is considered that there is sufficient time to investigate any potential issues.

-Four programmes (Expected Future, AD_2, AD_3 and Supply-side Challenging) include the delivery of AFF-RES-WRZ5-0809: Birds Green Reservoir, which is also identified through the assessment as having the potential for a moderate negative effect against SEA objectives relating to WFD status and surface and groundwater levels/ flows.
+Five programmes (Expected Future, High Growth Future, AD_2, AD_3 and Supply-side Challenging) include the delivery of AFF-RES-WRZ5-0809: Birds Green Reservoir, which is also identified through the assessment as having the potential for a moderate negative effect against SEA objectives relating to WFD status and surface and groundwater levels/ flows.
 The assessment also identifies the potential for moderate positive effects during operation as once established the raw water reservoir will provide new opportunities for recreation as well as opportunities for biodiversity net gain.
 The four programmes all propose the delivery of this scheme late in the planning horizon in either AMP17 or 18, as a result it is considered that there is sufficient time to investigate this issue further and identify more detailed mitigation measures if necessary.